jeremyf/power_converter/README.md

 *Why conversion methods?*

 Because software is all about addressing a mapping problem.
-In my experience it has also exposed a means for easing the movement across application design boundaries.
+In my experience using conversion methods has provided a means for easing the movement across application design boundaries.

+*Why use the PowerConverter gem?*

+Excellent question.

+**The short-answer is consistency**.
+PowerConvert conversions will have a common form.

+**The longer-answer** is again related to consistency By using a common mechanism for definition, I'm hoping to reduce the nuanced variations that come from crafting conversions.
+They all have a very similar shape, and I'd like to provide tooling to help keep that shape.

+Why not worry about the shape?
+Because I would much rather focus on other concepts than "is this utility function similar enough to its sibling utility functions?"

 ## Usage